nxt3d/ENSIP-ideas/ENSIPS/ensip-TBD-6.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-This ENSIP introduces a new field, `hook`, which enables the resolution of secure, verified onchain data, including ZK-based credentials, and extends ENSIP-5 (Text Records) to support more complex data requirements.
+This ENSIP introduces a new resolver field, `hook`, which enables the resolution of secure, verified onchain data, including ZK-based credentials, and extends ENSIP-5 (Text Records) to support more complex data requirements.

 ```
 function hook(bytes32 node, string calldata key, address resolver, uint256 coinType) public returns (string memory)